chaoshunh/SMU_MSDS/Doing_Data_Science/CaseStudy2/REAME.md

 Mehesh | email: @mail.smu.edu phone: 2397287762

-The purpose of this project was to to conduct exploratory data analysis (EDA) to determine factors that lead to attrition based on multiple regression.
+The objectivity of this project was to to conduct exploratory data analysis (EDA) to determine factors that lead to attrition based on multiple regression.
 This would be fomulated the final presentation "CaseStudy2_Final.pptx"

 The codebook for this project lists all data files used, along with all analysis steps for the project.
 It can be found at "CaseStudy2_Codebook.pdf"